 Understand your position within your group and how the role you play supports you in taking action to improve any situation.
-It is important to recognize both your positional power based on the dynamic of your organization as well as the power afforded by the facts of your identity.
+It is important to recognize your positional power (whether power over, power to, power with, or power from within,) as well as any power afforded by your identity.
 Both are real and have an impact on how you can be an effective agent for values and goal-driven change.

 - → Learn to be effective in your communication and interactions.
 Communicate thoughtfully and try to receive meaning as it was intended.
-Remember that intent does not equal impact, and use the Platinum Rule: treat others the way they want to be treated. - → Investigate your instincts-learn how to correct and interrupt your own biased thinking and actions.
-Even our instincts were developed (often subconsciously or unconsciously) because of our experiences with cultural patterns: we have been told or shown what we are supposed to be afraid of, what to value, etc. Practice changing your automatic reactions by making positive associations with nonmajority groups, negating stereotypes, and affirming counterstereotypes.26 Engage with role models who you respect and who confute stereotypes, ideally through doing meaningful work together.
-In situations where a stereotype related to another person's identity might affect decisions, reduce negative bias by imagining or viewing images of admired people who have a similar identity. - → Learn when and how to interrupt bias when it is directed toward you and others by engaging in role-playing scenarios with others.
-Advocates with dominant and/or agent identities can play an important role by being an ally.
-Interrupting bias, prejudice, and harassment can have a profound impact. - → Develop conflict fluency.
-Remember your goal throughout a situation, and focus on determining what it will take to manage the conflict rather than being right.
-When multiple perspectives are understood, you are more likely to come up with a
+On the other hand, when someone perceives a remark as racist, sexist, or offensive in any way, the speaker's intent matters far less than the impact on the receiver.
+Use the Platinum Rule: treat others the way they want to be treated. - → Investigate your instincts-learn how to correct and interrupt your own biased thinking and actions.
+Even our instincts were developed (often subconsciously or unconsciously) because of our experiences with cultural patterns: we have been told or shown what we are supposed to be afraid of, what to value, and what to expect.
+Practice changing your automatic reactions by making positive associations with nonmajority groups, negating stereotypes, and affirming counterstereotypes.
+Engage with different role models, ideally through doing meaningful work together.
+In situations where a stereotype related to another person's identity might affect decisions, reduce negative bias by imagining or viewing images of admired people who have a similar identity.